My Gorgeous Gadamer’s Language and Understanding

 From the religious gesture of listening to divine silence when it is “as if the pain of isolation were resolved” one can return to thinking as a way of loving of truth: an interpretive stance in which we want all our judgments to be determined by objective reality instead of by our own desires.
 Refreshed.

 Perhaps the following joke, most likely dated from before the First World War, can make things clearer: In Austria, whatever is not forbidden is permitted; in Germany, whatever is not permitted is forbidden; in France, everything is permitted, including whatever is forbidden; and in Russia, everything is forbidden, including whatever is permitted.
-(The joke comes from my notes taken during reading of Leszek Kołakowski and I don’t have a more exact reference.)
+(The joke comes from my notes taken during the reading of my educator Mr. Leszek Kołakowski and I don’t have a more exact reference.)

 At this moment, in the main text, for reasons of time as well as because I’d like to not sail away from the current topic, I cannot go into the details of what I see as, often oxymoronic, linguistically demonic phenomena (in other words, whatever appears to be linguistically engineered in order to possess a man, take him away from his good sense and make him lose his marbles) such as “hate speech”, “misinformation”, “disinformation”, “social distancing”, “conspiracy theory”, “the science”, “LGBT (etcetera) rights”, “saving lives”, “preventing deaths”, “war on Ukraine”, “independent expert”, “fact-check”, “Artificial Intelligence”, “untruth”, “climate change”, “health sector”, “rules based order”, “world order”, “Public Health”, and other groupthink-inducing monstrosities.
 But, because I can’t stop myself from doing so, please let me just bring an antidotum from Bertolt Brecht here, who writes in On Restoring Truth (1934):